elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/dynamic-imports.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Dynamic imports are used when you want to load a module conditionally or on-demand, whereas static imports load all modules upfront, which may not be necessary and can impact performance.<br />
+  <div><strong>Interview Response:</strong> Dynamic imports are used when you want to load a module conditionally or on-demand, whereas static imports load all modules upfront, which may not be necessary and can impact performance.
+  </div><br />
+  <div><strong className="codeExample">Here are some reasons why you might choose to use dynamic imports:</strong><br /><br />

+  <div></div>

+**1. Code Splitting**: Dynamic imports allow you to split your code into smaller chunks that can be loaded on demand.
+This means the browser only needs to load the minimal amount of code necessary to display the current view to the user.
+The rest of the code can be loaded in the background or when the user performs certain actions.

+**2. Lazy Loading**: If some parts of your app are not immediately necessary, you can load them only when they are actually needed.
+This can be particularly useful for features that are expensive in terms of code size, but not always used, like a complex but seldom-used component in a web app.

+**3. Conditional Loading**: With dynamic imports, you can conditionally load modules based on certain conditions.
+For example, you might choose to load a module only if the user is logged in, or only if they are using a certain browser or device.

+**4. Error Handling**: Dynamic imports return a promise, allowing you to catch errors at the module level.
+This means you can have a more fine-grained control over error handling and recovery in your application.

+**5. Loading Third-party Modules**: Sometimes, you may want to load a third-party module that is not required initially when the application loads.
+You can dynamically import it only when it's needed.

+**6. Performance Optimization**: By loading code only when it's needed, dynamic imports can significantly reduce the initial load time of your application, leading to a better user experience, especially for users with slower internet connections.

+Static imports, on the other hand, load all modules up front when the application starts, which can lead to longer initial load times if your application has a lot of JavaScript code.
+However, static imports are easier to handle and analyze (for things like dependency graph, static analysis tools, etc.) because of their predictability.

   </div>
   </div>
 </details>